 The existing street system at Alameda Point includes a variety of street types.
 Street types range from industrial serving streets to residential streets.
 The framework of the existing streets has multiple connections to Main Street, a regional arterial.
-The existing system also extends three east-west island arterials into Alameda Point, including Stargell Avenue, West Atlantic Avenue (Ralph Appezzato Memorial Parkway) and Pacific Avenue.
+The existing system also extends three east-west island arterials into Alameda Point, including Stargell Avenue, West Atlantic Avenue (the MIP uses the current street name for W. Atlantic Avenue, but it is anticipated to be officially changed to Ralph Appezzato Memorial Parkway similar to the east) and Pacific Avenue.
 The framework of the existing system ranges from circuitous areas in the northeast portion of the Project Site to a grid system in the northwest and southeast portions of the site.
 See Figure 20 depicting the existing street framework within Alameda Point.

-The existing street system does not easily facilitate pedestrian and bicycle uses.
+The existing streets were designed by the Navy with expansive areas of pavement for the movement of large airplanes, trucks and materials.
+Accordingly, the existing street system does not easily facilitate pedestrian and bicycle uses.
 Not all existing streets include sidewalks and where sidewalks do exist, they are generally narrower than current City standards.
 In some locations, sidewalks are in poor condition with obvious effects of settlement, resulting in non-accessible paths of travel.

 The existing paved portions of the streets are usable, but in varying levels of need for rehabilitation.
 The existing streets have evidence of wear beyond the pavement service life.
 There are also areas of abandoned rail line crossings that have not been removed or improved.
 The existing streets require rehabilitation or reconstruction to extend the service life and usability.
 An important additional consideration is that the existing streetscape and alignments within the Historic District of the Project Site contribute to the historic quality of this resource.